MaxLell/Gesberry-Control/ReadMe.md

 - Write a complete setup and installation guide for the Raspberry Pi

 ## Nice to have:
-- Modify the system so that it runs in ROS
+- Modify the system so that it runs in ROS - Improves translation speed

 This research was conducted with the help of Univ.-Prof. Dr.-Ing.
 Thomas Ußmüller (University Innsbruck) and Dr. Gernot Grömer (Austrian Space Forum)